-The specific instructions in your assembly code will not change during this migration process (although in some cases, the order of operands may change).
+The specific instructions and order of operands in your UAL syntax assembly code do not change during this migration process.

 However, you need to make changes to the syntax of your assembly code.
 These changes include:

 - The directives in your code.

 - The format of labels, comments, and some types of literals.

 - Some symbol names.

 - The operators in your code.